 We need your help reaching this goal.
 We are a 501(c)(3) nonprofit organization, which makes your donation tax deductible.
 Please consider helping us.
 If you wish to do so, you can click onto DONATIONS on the tool bar above and that will take you to the page where donations can be made through PayPal.
 Thank you for your thoughtful generosity.

 HomeHouse will be for all men released from incarceration.
-However, whenever possible, the men in the Dr. Regina B. Shearn Corrections Transition Program (CTP) will receive the highest priority.
+However, whenever possible, the men in the Dr. Regina B. Shearn Corrections Transition Program (CTP) will receive significant attention.
 This is the only program there is that works specifically with long term offenders who are nearing a release date.
 The average length of their incarceration is 30-plus years.
 The CTP has been working with these men for the past 21 years and has a remarkable success rate.
 The CTP is a nonprofit organization.
 For more information about this program go to https://www.facebook.com/correctionstransitionprogram/?ref=bookmarks.

 HOMEHOUSE RESIDENT HANDBOOK